top of page

 Why Do People Snore?

 As you might encounter a partner who has quietly moved to the sofa, or maybe you are the one waking yourself up.
 Snoring is probably one of the most common sleep complaints worldwide — and yet most people who snore have no idea they do it, let alone why.
 So what is actually happening?
-It usually starts with a nudge in the dark.
-Or a partner who has quietly moved to the sofa.
-Or maybe you are the one waking yourself up.
-Snoring is one of the most common sleep complaints worldw
+What actually causes the sound?
+When you fall asleep, the muscles throughout your body — including those in your throat and airway — naturally relax.
+For most people, this is fine.
+But in some p

 MDGF Education Team